 The theme that runs throughout the 2015-16 school year is “Seek,” which is a one-word description of the ministry of Redwood Christian Schools for the last forty-six years.
 We Seek Christ in every activity and program as Our Lord and Savior Jesus Christ saturates the Redwood Christian Schools Community as well as outside it, locally, nationally or internationally.
 Our school verse for 2015-16 is Matthew 6:33 (ESV): … seek first the kingdom of God and his righteousness, and all these things will be added to you.

 Please be sure to use your school calendar each month for a tremendous verse focusing on Seeking that the entire family can memorize together, and reflect on each day.

 I so appreciate it when parents sit down and take the time to drop me a note about how the ministry of RCS has impacted their student(s) and family.
 Some of the notes are quite long, while others are just a sentence or two.
 Please know that all are read, appreciated and shared with the appropriate staff member.
-At the same time, if you have any concerns, please do not hesitate to bring them to the person who can help you most, your principal, or if necessary, myself.
-Please always identify yourself if you call, and sign your name on all written communication.
+At the same time, if you have any concerns, please do not hesitate to bring them to the person who can help you most, and then, if necessary, the campus principal, and then, if necessary, to me.
+Please always identify yourself if you call and sign your name on all written communication.
 The Matthew 18 Principle is key to our lives and conduct being an example to all members of the RCS Community, especially our students.
 For classroom concerns, please be sure to discuss with the teacher first, then the principal.
 For campus concerns, please be sure to discuss with the principal, then to me.
 Remember that we are responsible to continually model right conduct for those who are watching us.
 Thank you for honoring Jesus Christ in this way.
-(The Matthew 18 Principle is found in Matthew 18:15-17).
+(The Matthew 18 Principle is found in Matthew 18:15-17.)